LogoLogo

 The newly-created database displays all the topics in the Kafka cluster to which you have access.

-For this guide, we named our database TestDB.
+For this guide, we named our database DemoDB.

 You can create as many databases as you wish.
-Each new database includes a schema named public, but you can add more schemas if you wish.
+Each new database includes a namespace named public, but you can add more namespaces if you wish.

-1. Enter the schema name.
+1. At the promt, enter the namespace name.
 Then click SAVE.

 3. Create Streams and Changelogs